 - 9 oz ramen noodles, flavor packets discarded

 - 1 batch of this homemade stir fry sauce

 - Drain the tofu blocks and place between a dish towel.
 Place something heavy on it for a few minutes to drain out excess moisture.

 - Dice tofu into chunks

 - Next, start cooking the tofu.
 I used an air fryer, and misted the tofu chunks with olive oil spray.
 Also, mist the bottom of the air fryer basket before adding the tofu.
 This is my favorite way to make tofu as it is SUPER crispy, just check/shake every 5 - 10 minutes, and set to the highest heat, until crispy on all sides.
 It should take between 20 - 30 minutes. (see notes at the bottom for alternate ways to cook the tofu if you do not have an air fryer).

 - While the tofu is cooking, mince the garlic and ginger.
 Chop up the green onions and fresh broccoli florets

 - To a large skillet, add 2 tablespoons of sesame oil, ginger, garlic, broccoli, and green onions

 - Cook on medium heat for 10 minutes, stirring often

-- Shake together a batch of this 3 ingredient stir fry sauce recipe
+- Shake together a batch of the 3 ingredient stir fry sauce recipe

 - Add half of the stir fry sauce to the skillet, and cook an additional 10 minutes